jeremy379/famous-interactive-laradock/README.md

    - Port: the one set, default is 3306
    ### Via phpmyadmin
    - Connect to 127.0.0.1:8080 (or the non-default port in .env).
 Host is `mysql`. login and password are root by default.
-   ### Using the Host mysql
-   - In the database config file of your project, set the HOST as the hostname of your machine (You can get it whit `hostname` in a terminal)

 ## Docker usefull commande